Dampolo03/cartloop-assessment/README.md

 ### 3.2

-Start writing and sending messages
+Start writing and sending messages.
+Click on the enter button on your keyboard to send messages.

 ![write-message](https://user-images.githubusercontent.com/60344294/145956520-4a54c940-1e99-4352-a3f4-a4ec71984f1f.PNG)